ElderTrump/ElderTrump.github.io/_pages/about.md

 ---
 ## Research Interests ##
 <font size=3>
-My research focuses on AI for Sustainability, with broad interests in reinforcement learning, optimization, control, and power systems.
-I develop data-efficient and robust learning and optimization algorithms with provable performance guarantees, leveraging task-dependent structures and information.
-My work aims to address the challenges of power and energy system operations in time-varying, safety-critical environments, contributing to scalable, adaptive, and sustainable solutions. </font>
+My research focuses on AI + Energy, with broad interests in reinforcement learning, optimization, control, and power systems.
+I work on the theoretical and algorithmic foundations of large-scale decision-making systems, with a dual focus on (1) AI for Critical Infrastructure：
+Designing scalable, learning-based optimization frameworks for complex energy and infrastructure systems, addressing challenges in real-time, uncertain, and safety-critical environments.
+(2) Energy for AI: Developing energy-aware algorithms to manage and optimize the operation of AI infrastructure (like data center), balancing energy, latency, and reliability in sustainable computing. </font>